AlexandreMota-hub/MachineLearning/README.md

 Studying Machine Learning

 # Following Machine Learning in action
   This book presents from scratch codes that are considered the top 10 on the machine learning subject.
-They are:
+They are:<br />
   1- C4.5 (Trees)<br /><br />
   2- k-means<br />
   3- support vector machines<br />